 Support Construction Issues

 Support poles should be PVC pipe at the point they directly support FCP wires.
 Steel or wood, set in the ground or concrete to provide base support, should convert to PVC for at least the last 18 inches (0.5 m) above steel or wood vertical supports if the FCP wires are mounted close or directly to the pole.

-Do not use electric fence wire supports directly mounted to tree trunks, wooden posts or fences.
+Do not use electric fence wire supports that are directly mounted to tree trunks, wooden posts or fences.
 Dielectric material only an inch or two away from FCP wires can be very lossy.
 You can use these supports if they are fastened to PVC pipe deployed in the clear.
 Some prefer these supports to drilling holes in the PVC and threading wire through them.